erbbysam/ming-icanimate/README.md

 This is a generic script to flash converter that is written in PHP.

 ### example
-Copy example.html above and ming.php into a webserver with PHP & the ming plugin and navigate to example.html!
+Copy example.html & ming.php into a webserver with PHP & the ming plugin installed and navigate to example.html!

 I have also hosted it myself at http://www.icanimate.com/watch/github/example.html